 ICC Chief Influence Officer

-Mary Gunther understands what it means to operate in a rapidly changing environment.
+Mary Gunther knows what it means to operate in a rapidly changing environment.
 And she likes it that way!
-A graduate in the 2nd class of women from the United States Naval Academy in 1981 and mother of nine, she has been involved in leadership education for the past 25+ years.
+A graduate in the 2nd class of women from the United States Naval Academy in 1981 and mother of nine, she has been involved in leadership education for the past 30+ years.
 After attending her first ICC conference in 2005, she brought ICC conferences to Maryland and started the first ICC Chapter.
-Mary’s interests are varied and diverse: from graphic design, organizational health, strategic action, latest tech trends, and visual storytelling.
-Along with her experience and training in leadership development, Mary holds a certificate in Art Integration across Curriculum from the Kennedy Center in Washington DC as well as a certificate in Christian Nonprofit Leadership from Christian Leadership Alliance.
-She assumed her current role Chief Influence Officer in May 2017.
-Mary lives in Annapolis MD with her husband and a rapidly changing at any time number of children.
+Mary’s interests are varied and diverse: from graphic design, organizational health, latest tech trends, and visual storytelling.
+Along with her experience and training in leadership development, Mary holds certificates in Art Integration across Curriculum from the Kennedy Center in Washington DC as well as in Christian Nonprofit Leadership from Christian Leadership Alliance.
+She is currently pursuing her graduate certification in Spiritual Direction from Richmont University.
+Mary lives in Annapolis MD with her husband and a rapidly-changing-at-any-time number of children and guests.

-Stephanie joined ICC seven years ago and is thankful for its community and intentionality.
-She has served as a Chapter Sponsor for her local chapter in Michigan and is now stepping into the role as Student Leader Liaison.
+Stephanie joined ICC in 2014 and is thankful for its community and intentionality.
+She has served as a Chapter Sponsor for her local chapter in Michigan and is now the area’s Student Leader Liaison.
 Stephanie enjoys making things for others and helping them with just about anything.
 She collects fabric and animals.
 Willing to experiment with most activities, she is more interested in spending time with others than the actual activity.
 Moreover, if the activity involves a costume or an element of game play, you’ll make her day.
 Her family says she can make just about anything fun, and she doesn’t take anything too seriously.